 - Black-and-white striped long-sleeved tee – Long-sleeved striped tees can go from high summer to winter, and it’s saved me from many a sunburn!
 I brought a Saint James one, and one year later it still looks new.

-- Reversible washable silk tie top – I wore this to the beach and out on New Year’s Eve in Oaxaca.
+- Reversible washable tie top – I wore this to the beach and out on New Year’s Eve in Oaxaca.
 Tie it in the back and it’s a lovely top that goes with any bottom, from jeans to a skirt.
 Tie it in the front and it’s super sexy.
-It seems to be sold out at Elizabeth Suzanne, but she seems to only sell them in the summer.
+It seems to be sold out at Elizabeth Suzanne, but Whimsy & Row has a linen version.

 - Par en Par robe/dress – I can wear this as a beach cover-up, a dress, or a robe.
 Having a robe on hand is so helpful!